Some patients with type 2 diabetes may not need to self-test their blood glucose levels.

 The highest spikes in blood glucose levels often occur after breakfast.

-Maintaining levels in normal ranges
+We are maintaining levels in normal ranges.

 The type of carbohydrates you choose can make a difference in your blood sugar level.